IBM-Cloud/terraform-provider-ibm/website/docs/r/container_ingress_secret_opaque.html.markdown

 - `secret_name` - (Required, String) The name of the kubernetes secret.
 - `secret_namespace` - (Required, String) The namespace of the kubernetes secret.
 - `persistence`  - (Bool) Persist the secret data in your cluster.
 If the secret is later deleted from the command line or OpenShift web console, the secret is automatically re-created in your cluster.
+- `update_secret` - (Optional, Integer) This argument is used to force update from upstream secrets manager instance that stores secret.
+Increment the value to force an update to your Ingress secret for changes made to the upstream secrets manager secret.
  `fields` - (Required, List) List of fields of the opaque secret.
   Nested scheme for `fields`:
   - `crn` - (Required, String) Secrets manager secret crn